CrowdStrike/falcon-helm/helm-charts/falcon-self-hosted-registry-assessment/README.md

 kubectl -n <namespace-where-shra-is-installed> cp <pod-name>:/db/jobcontroller.db <local path where you want to copy the file to>
 ```
 The databases use the SQLite format.
 Once you're retrieved the files, use a tool with SQLite support to view them.
+Each record in the database has an accompanying status value from 0 to 6:

+* **0 - Ready:** the job is ready to be started again after a cancellation.
+* **1 - Waiting:** work on the job is waiting due to repository constraints, number of executors, or space.
+* **2 - In Progress:** assessment is in progress.
+* **3 - Done:** the job was processed successfully.
+* **4 - Failed:** the job failed.
+Check the executor log for more details.
+Often, failures are due to credential issues.
+Occasionally can be due to problems with an image or other issues.
+* **5 - Canceled:** processing was canceled.
+* **6 - Waiting for retry:** the job is waiting for resources before retrying.

 #### Database space issues
 For issues related to either the executor or job controller database running out of space, update the `*.dbStorage.size` settings in your`value_overrides.yaml` file.
 Refer to [Configure temporary storage](#configure-temporary-storage).